 Please note: We reserve the right to request information in support of all applications from a headteacher or other suitably qualified line manager or referee.

-This Award is part of a wider CPD programme which offers the opportunity to choose from a range of study options:
+The Award in Supporting Adults with Dyslexia and Co-occurring Difficulties is part of a wider CPD programme which offers the opportunity to choose from a range of study options:

 Level 5 Diploma in Specialist Teaching for Literacy-Related Difficulties (DIST)

 If you would like to train to become a full specialist SpLD teacher/practitioner, you may be in a position to enrol in the following teacher/practitioner certificate course:

 The Level 5 Diploma (DIST) confers eligibility for Associate Membership of The Dyslexia Guild (ADG) recognised as the first grade of professional membership for a specialist teacher/practitioner and approved by The CPD Standards Office.
 The Level 5 Diploma is also accredited by the British Dyslexia Association for Approved Teacher Status or Approved Practitioner Status (ATS/APS) and PATOSS for Associate membership.

 As an alternative to the pathway routes, we offer a Level 5 Graduate Route: this route is only available for graduates with at least two years of recent and relevant teaching or learning support experience in a dyslexia/literacy support setting and takes one calendar year to complete.
 More details can be found here.